ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/tema3-web/cors.md

 ## The reason for Cross-Origin Resource Sharing

 You, like many websites, may use cookies to keep track of authentication or session info.
 Those cookies are bounded to a certain domain when they are created.
-On every HTTP call to that domain, the browser will attach the cookies that were created for that domain.
+On every HTTP call to that domain, **the browser will attach the cookies that were created for that domain**.
 This is on _every_ HTTP call, which could be for static images, HTML pages, or even AJAX calls.

 This means when you log into <em>https://examplebank.com</em>, a cookie is stored for <em>https://examplebank.com</em>.
 If that bank is a single-page React app, they may have created a REST API at <em>https://examplebank.com/api</em> for the SPA to communicate via AJAX.